dwtkns/gdal-cheat-sheet/README.md

 	gdal_translate -projwin $(gdal_extent target_crop.tif) input.tif clipped_output.tif

-This can be used to quickly crop an image without losing attached geodata.
-Also useful to quickly crop one raster to the same extent as another.
+This can be a useful way to quickly crop one raster to the same extent as another.
 Add these to your ~/.bash_profile file for easy terminal access.

 Sources